Existence, covolumes and infinite generation of lattices for Davis complexes: Examples

 To show that the Main Theorem applies to certain Fuchsian buildings which are not right-angled, let $L$ be the finite building of rank $2$ associated to a Chevalley group $\cG$ (see~\cite{R}).
 Then $L$ is a bipartite graph, with vertex set say $S = S_1 \sqcup S_2$, and for some $k \in \{3,4,6,8\}$, $L$ has girth $2k$ and diameter $k$.
 Figure~\ref{f:proj_plane} depicts the building $L$ for the group $\cG = GL(3,\F_2) = GL(3,2)$, for which $k = 3$.
 The white vertices of this building may be identified with the set of one-dimensional subspaces of the vector space $V=\F_2 \times \F_2 \times \F_2$, and the black vertices with the set of two-dimensional subspaces of $V$.
 Two vertices are joined by an edge if those two subspaces are incident.

 The group $\cG$ acts on $L$, preserving the type of vertices, with quotient an edge.
 Suppose $s_1 \in S_1$, and let $s_2 \in S_2$ be a vertex at distance $k$ from $s_1$.
 Since $L$ is a thick building, there is more than one such vertex $s_2$.
 For $i = 1,2$, the stabiliser $P_i$ of $s_i$ in $\cG$ acts transitively on the set of vertices of $L$ at distance $k$ from $s_i$.
 Now, by Theorem~6.18 of~\cite{R}, $P_i$ has a Levi decomposition where $L_i$ is the subgroup of $P_i$ fixing the vertex $s_{3-i}$.
 Moreover, by Lemma 6.5 of~\cite{R}, $U_i$ fixes the star of $s_i$ in $L$.
-Hence, we may find elements $\alpha_{3-i} \in U_{i}$, without loss of generality of prime order, for which Condition~\eqref{c:fix} of the Main Theorem holds.
+Hence we may find elements $\alpha_{3-i} \in U_{i}$ for which Conditions~\eqref{c:fix} and~\eqref{c:free} of the Main Theorem hold.
 Condition~\eqref{c:orbit} of the Main Theorem follows since $L$ is bipartite and the action of $\cG$ preserves the type of vertices.
 For example, for $L$ as in Figure~\ref{f:proj_plane}, if $s_1$ is the vertex $\{ (1,0,0) \}$, we may choose $s_2$ to be the vertex $\{ (0,1,0),(0,0,1),(0,1,1)\}$, and then choose

 Suppose now that $L$ as above is the nerve of a Coxeter system $(W,S)$.
 By Theorem~12.6.1 of~\cite{D}, since $L$ has girth $\geq 6$, the corresponding Davis complex $\Sigma$ may also be metrised as a piecewise hyperbolic $\CAT(-1)$ polygonal complex.
 With this metrisation, $\Sigma$ is then the barycentric subdivision of a Fuchsian building, with the link of every vertex $L$ and all $2$--cells regular hyperbolic $2m$--gons (of vertex angle $\frac{\pi}{k}$).
 We call such a building a \emph{$(2m,L)$--building}.
 In general, there may be uncountably many isomorphism classes of $(2m,L)$--buildings (see for instance~\cite{GP}).
 In fact, the Davis complex $\Sigma$ is the barycentric subdivision of the unique locally reflexive $(2m,L)$--building with trivial holonomy (see Haglund~\cite{H2}).